apetresc/vagrant-joyent/README.md

     $ vagrant plugin install vagrant-joyent

 Chances are, you'll also want to install the basebox for one of the Joyent images.
 Currently, only the [base64 13.4.0](http://wiki.joyent.com/wiki/display/jpc2/SmartMachine+Base#SmartMachineBase-13.4.0) image is supported.

-It can be installed with:
+Whit vagrant 1.5+ this box can be installed with:

     $ vagrant box add apetresc/joyent-base64